zayenz/advent-of-code-2021/README.md

 [Modelling the game play](minizinc/day21/day21-1.mzn) for part 1 was quite elegant.
-In particular, I used the upcoming possibility in MiniZinc to use labels in an array combined with an enum to model the stat update.
+In particular, I used the upcoming possibility in MiniZinc to use labels in an array combined with an enum to model the state update.
 Since the labels can be computed, the update function became quite nice.

 ```